jgato/jgato/random_docs/telco_hub_rds.md

 As pointed in the description, this kustomiztion file requieres some extra manual configurations.
 Lets proceed with it:

-Modify the [`LocalVolume` manifest](https://github.com/openshift-kni/telco-reference/blob/main/telco-hub/configuration/reference-crs/required/lso/lsoLocalVolume.yaml) pointing to the disks to be used by the LocalStorage operator.
+I have modified the [`LocalVolume` manifest](https://github.com/openshift-kni/telco-reference/blob/main/telco-hub/configuration/reference-crs/required/lso/lsoLocalVolume.yaml) pointing to the disks to be used by the LocalStorage operator.
 These volumes will be later used by ODF.
 In my case, I modified the `devicePaths:` to point use disks on `/dev/nvme1n1`:

 ```yaml
 ---